 A number of articles I’ve read on this subject suggest using a minimum of 3 inches of footing (surface drainage material), or to use the same depth your mud gets to.
 So if your paddock usually turns into 5 inches of mud, then use 5 inches of footing.

-What If There Is No Hard Soil?
+What if There is No Hard Soil?

-The big problem you get in many (most?) parts of the Pacific Northwest and the U.K., is there there is no hard soil, or shale, or rock beneath the topsoil!
+The big problem you get in many (most?) parts of the Pacific Northwest and the U.K., is that there is no hard compacted soil, or shale, or rock beneath the topsoil!
 A friend of mine who builds roads in the Vancouver area – and whose father builds horse arenas – told me that you can go down 6 feet and you still won’t hit any kind of hard soil or anything that would provide a barrier to your gravel sinking away.

 Two Layers of Footing/Drainage – Different Sizes